 With managed subscriptions, you may present customers with your own unique UI to trigger additional charges.
 Alternatively, you may charge customers (with their approval) without ever requiring them to see or click anything.
 For example, your staff may obtain verbal approval or an email message from the customer.

 Regardless, there are two methods you can use to trigger a managed subscription charge: using the FastSpring API, or via the subscription's detail page in the FastSpring App.

 Using the FastSpring API

 POST to the /subscriptions/charge endpoint of the FastSpring API with the customer's FastSpring subscription ID, and FastSpring takes care of the rest.

 For more information, please see /subscriptions.

-- On the Activity tab of the Dashboard, look up the subscription and drill into its details.
-(Note: The easiest method might be to locate the original subscription charge and then click the View Subscription link in the Items section of the order details.)
+- On the Activity tab of the FastSpring App, look up the subscription and drill into its details.
+(Note: The easiest method might be to locate the original subscription charge and then click the View Subscription link in the items section of the order details.)

-- On the subscription's detail page, click the CHARGE command at the bottom left-hand corner of the top section.
+- On the subscription's detail page, click the command the right-hand side of the subscription's details.

 - The new charge occurs immediately; you can verify it and view its details in the Charges section of the subscription's detail page.

 You can find more information about managed subscriptions in Subscription Integration.